 I have taught across various Undergraduate and Postgraduate programmes and modules, as well as previously several subject areas in the FE sector: Business Communications Technology, Website Design Strategy, Entrepreneurship, Event Management, Business Contract Law etc. I am also an active Reviewer for the Journal of Business Research and Journal of Marketing Management.

 I hold a PhD in Marketing from Brunel University London, specialising in Film Branding.
-Prior to joining the HE sector, I was a Lecturer in Business in the Further Education Sector in the UK and also have entrepreneurial experience in the Gastronomy sector in Frankfurt am Main, Germany.
+Prior to joining the HE sector, I was a qualified Lecturer in Business in the Further Education Sector in the UK, with a Professional Graduate Certificate in Education (ProfGCE) awarded by Canterbury Christ Church University.
+I also have entrepreneurial experience in the Gastronomy sector in Frankfurt am Main, Germany.

 Office hours are held online until further notice, please email me at least 24 hours in advance and I will send you a meeting invite via Microsoft Teams.